kevinfjbecker/paper-airplanes/README.md

 document.body.innerText = `THREE.REVISION: ${THREE.REVISION}`
 ```

 ### NB: Your GitHub Pages page will not be working as expected.
-We will need to go through the next two steps
+You will need to go through the next two steps

 You will need to tell Vite that the base of your site is "./" right here, rather than "/" your base domain.
 This is necessary to have the CSS and script links point to where your files are deployed.